vinhthanh11/finstatement-scraping/README.md

 **Note:** You may need to install the required libraries (`requests`, `BeautifulSoup`, `pandas`, `xlsxwriter`) before running this code.

 P.s: I particularly use this for company valuation with FCF, DCF methods.
 Will convert this into a small desktop app in the future.
+Don't be shy to ask any question (literally everything).
 Open to any commits and changes. :)